amuesing/sifters/README.md

 ### def __get_binary__(sieves):

 ___
-### def __set_notes_data__():
+### <u>def __set_notes_data__():</u>

 The `set_notes_data` method is responsible for generating the base level MIDI `notes_data` DataFrame for each contrapuntal voice in the application.
+At the core of the `set_notes_data` method is a ternary loop involving a `Texture` object's `self.binary`, `self.factors`, and the indices of non-zero elements present in the object's `self.binary` attribute.
 This visualization shows how for every element belonging to the Texture object's `self.binary` attribute there is a corresponding iteration over the object's `self.factors` attributes.
 The method generates a part for each factor of `len(self.binary[i])`.
 Each part is repeated a number of times that cooresponding to that part's durational value.
 The ratio of repititions is set by determining the factors of `len(self.binary)`.
 Each factor is used to multiply the number of repititions as well as the length of that iteration's durational value.

 <table style='margin:0 auto;'>
     <tr>